Will McDonald’s Be a ‘Jerry’ or Will It Bring Back the Szechuan Sauce Soon?

 Szechuan sauce became a nationwide phenomenon, thanks to the premiere episode of Rick and Morty Season 3.
 And when McDonald’s briefly brought the sauce back on October 7, the gesture of goodwill almost backfired.
 They only had about 20 packets of sauce per participating location, and people who waited in line for hours for the treasured sauce were devastated (and really angry) when the stores ran out so fast.
 McDonald’s tried to assuage concerns by promising to bring back the sauce sometime this winter.
 But now we’re partway through January, the weather is really cold, many states have already seen their first blizzards of the season, and there is still no Szechuan sauce to be seen.
 Is McDonald’s still planning to keep that promise, or are fans everywhere going to be crying out, “Wubba lubba dub dub”?
-Unfortunately, McDonald’s hasn’t said yet when it’s bringing back the Szechuan Sauce, and fake McDonald’s accounts are promoting that it’s happening soon.
+UPDATE: McDonald’s is bringing back the Szechuan Sauce as early as February 26.
+See Heavy’s new story here for all the details on how to get it.

 The day after Christmas, McDonald’s said it still planned to release the Szechuan sauce everywhere and would be serving it again “soon.”
 But the company hadn’t given out an official date for the sauce’s release yet.
 On Christmas Day, an alert Rick and Morty fan noted on McDonald’s original tweet promising the Szechuan sauce’s return that no one had seen the sauce yet.
 McDonald’s responded: “We’re still moving sauce through portals, but we’ll be finished soon!
 We won’t make you wait nine seasons for Szechuan Sauce.”
 That’s one of the last times we’ve heard officially from McDonald’s, so it looks like they plan to keep their “winter” promise, but we don’t know any more than that.